Home

 Academic LAB

-We invite proposals from various disciplines including IT, media and communication, design, history, political sciences, philosophy, sociology, anthropology, literature, linguistics, psychology, etc.
+We invite proposals from various disciplines including political sciences, history, philosophy, sociology, anthropology, architecture, literature, linguistics, etc.

-Paper proposals up to 250 words and a brief biographical note should be sent by 12 October 2020 to: digital.humanities@lcir.co.uk.
-Please download Paper Proposal Form.
+Paper proposals up to 250 words and a brief biographical note should be sent by 31 August 2020 to digital.humanities@lcir.co.uk.
+Please download Paper proposal form.